FunkyJustin/Computer-Maintainance/end non microsoft processes/README.md

+Here's a sample `README.md` file for your program:

+---

 # End Non-Microsoft Processes

 This program terminates all running processes that are not published by **Microsoft Corporation**.
 It uses a **PowerShell script** to identify processes based on their publisher and a **batch file** to execute the PowerShell script automatically.